These are the characters from The Big O

 - Informed Ability: In the early episodes you have to wonder at this skill as a negotiator when he has to pull out his ace in the hole so damned often.
 Not so glaring to be obtrusive, but DAMN.
 Paradigm must have some dumbass criminals.

-- In the Name of the Moon: "Big O!
-ACTION!"
-A justified trope, given the Megadeuses' response to their masters' voice commands.
+- Invocation: A justified trope, given the Megadeuses' response to their masters' voice commands.
+The following could be anything Roger wanted (presumably; the backstory is complicated).

 - Jerk with a Heart of Gold/Tsundere: His interactions with both Dorothy and Angel hint at subtle (and hilarious) Belligerent Sexual Tension.

-- The Man Behind the Man: If Gordon Rosewater's picture means anything.
+- The Man Behind the Man: If Gordon Rosewater's picture means anything, then he is the reason that everyone lost their memories.

 - Multiple Choice Past: He can't be more than his late 20s or so, right?
 So he couldn't possibly have memories of before 40 years ago.
 No wait, before the Event he was a cop who decided to leave his job and become a vagrant possibly because a megadeus was unearthed, and he cannot be more than 40 years old.
 And then he became Big O's pilot, holding the rank of major, and they've known each other since before the Event.
 No, wait, he was a mass-produced megadeus pilot robot.
 Or none of this actually happened because there were no memories!
 Has actually caused him to have a Heroic BSOD or two, but overcoming this may be what allows him to successfully negotiate with Angel in the Grand Finale.
 Maybe.

-- When Gaiou tried to offer knowledge of Roger's past in Saisei-Hen, Roger respectfully refuses.
+- When major villain Gaiou tried to offer knowledge of Roger's past in Super Robot Wars Saisei-Hen, Roger respectfully refused:

 : We meet again, Black Megadeus.
 Dorothy